Reuben-Monaghan/Reuben-Monaghan.github.io/ReadMe.txt

 To use the excel version, update the global file-path at the beginning of the code and save an excel file as "Recipes.xlsx" in the same file path.

-To use the Access version, update the global file-path at the beginning of the code and copy the Access database into the same file path.
+To use the Access version, update the global file-path and conn_str at the beginning of the code and copy the Access database into the same file path.

 Features:
 -Selection of recipes and creation of a shopping list .txt file.